gvwilson/thirdbit/src/fiction/bear/index.md

 "He probably does, but Lormay's the most likely heir now."
 He couldn't quite keep the bitterness out of his voice when he continued, "My father said it would make it clear to everyone that things have changed.
-Sending me to Apple Bridge is part of that too.
+Sending me to Ghorahj is part of that too.
 He said that if I'm ever going to rule,
 I have to learn how to give orders and make hard choices."